sharmainec/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Randomise the list of flashcards
     * Pros: Users are able to use flashcards more effectively.
-    * Cons: Harder to implement and more difficult to test (due to random stream of `Index`).
+    * Cons: Harder to implement and needs a random stream of `Index`.

 * **Alternative 2:** Output list up to `n`
     * Pros: Easy to implement.